 S&P 500標普 500

 See-Market publishes a free AI bull/bear read on S&P 500 every trading day.
-Latest call (2026-06-22): bullish, quant Strength 79/100.
-The Oracle's public hit rate on this market is 3 of 9 so far (early sample, not yet statistically meaningful) — every call is dated before the outcome is known and graded 5 trading days later on the open track record.
+Latest call (2026-08-20): bearish, quant Strength 65/100.
+The Oracle's public hit rate on this market is 38% (45 graded) — every call is dated before the outcome is known and graded 5 trading days later on the open track record.

 Published once per trading-day close (22:00 UTC); weekends & market holidays show the last trading-day close.